 Why this church growth survey question?

-This is one of the most important questions on this questionnaire for church growth.
+This is one of the most critical questions on this questionnaire for church growth.
 Every church needs a healthy mix of members of all ages.
 Unfortunately, many ministries have aging congregations.
 Understanding how to appeal to younger members is key to the success of church ministries.

 Why this question?